xpl/useless/README.md

 ##Installing as pre-built monolithic script

-If you want to use only platform-independent part of the library, go to build folder and pick useless-base.js.
+If you want to use only platform-independent part of the library, go to `build` folder and pick `useless-base.js`.
 This one is ready to be included to either server or client side.

 More distribution options to come.